-Thinking about surfing in Newquay?
+Thinking about surf lessons Newquay?
 Here is the insider’s guide to knowing what surf lesson is best for you.

 Making the choice to join a surf school for tuition is an important decision that certainly starts your surfing career off in the right direction.
 But what actually happens, what do you learn and what type of surf lesson is best for you?

 These are just some of the common questions we are asked by people who join us at our Newquay surfing school.
 In this post we go behind the scenes, break down what actually goes on and answer those common questions that all beginner surfers face when learning to surf.